ffavela/scripts4Cif/README.md

 block.name, block.find_pair("_journal_year")[1]

+The scope of available functions, outside the gemmi library, are given in the cLib/miscellaneous.py library.

 In case an operation fails for any reason, then the corresponding value will be 'None'.
 Correspondingly a message will be printed to stderr.
 If the '--log' option is used then the cif paths will None